simplesurance/jenkins-exporter/README.md

 - Counter:
   - `jenkins_exporter_errors`
-    Counts the number of errors the jenkins-exporter encountered when fetching informations from the Jenkins API.
+    Counts the number of errors the jenkins-exporter encountered when fetching information from the Jenkins API.
     - Labels:
       - type:
         - jenkins_api
         - jenkins_wfapi
-  - `jenkins_http_requests_total`
-    Counts the number of http-requests sent successfully to Jenkins.

 By default job metrics are recorded for every finished Jenkins build.
 The Jenkins jobs for that builds are recorded can be limited with the `--jenkins-job-whitelist` command-line parameter.
-The duration types that are recorded can also be configured via a commandline parameter.
+The duration types that are recorded can also be configured via a command-line parameter.

 The exporter can also record durations of individual pipeline stages.
 This